IndySix/box/README.md

 The first character is then stripped of for the identification of the signal.
 The rest is parsed as JSend standard.

+Characters used:

+	A: Approach, a user is detected by the infrared sensors
+	T: A light sensor is triggered and a sound should be played
+	F: A summary of the data including scores is send and shown to the player